Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Main Results

 and

-where $\ov{c}>0$ depends only on $N$, $p$, $|\Omega|$, $|\mu|$, $\|[\mathrm{sgn}(\mu)f]^+\|_{L^p(\Omega)}$, then \eqref{problem0} admits at least $\mathrm{two}$ $\mathrm{bounded}$ solutions. \end{theorem}
+where $\ov{c}>0$ depends only on $N$, $p$, $|\Omega|$, $|\mu|$, $\|[\mu f]^+\|_{L^p(\Omega)}$, then \eqref{problem0} admits at least $\mathrm{two}$ $\mathrm{bounded}$ solutions. \end{theorem}

-\begin{remark} It is easy to check that the hypotheses in the above theorems are necessary, in the sense that \eqref{problem0} has no bounded solutions if $c_0=0$ and $\mu$ is large, or if $c_0=0$ and $f$ is large, or if $\mu = 0$ and $c_0$ is large ; also if $c_0=0$ or $\mu=0$ the solution given by Theorem \ref{theoexist} is unique.
+\begin{remark} It is easy to check that the hypotheses in the above theorems are necessary, in the sense that \eqref{problem0} has no bounded solutions if $c_0=0$ and $\mu$ is large, or if $c_0=0$ and $f$ is large, or if $\mu = 0$ and $c_0$ is large; also if $c_0=0$ or $\mu=0$ the solution given by Theorem \ref{theoexist} is unique.
 See for instance the last remarks in Section 3 of \cite{Si}, pages 598-599 in that paper. \end{remark} \begin{remark} Note that in Theorem \ref{theorem1} there is no restriction on the sign of the source term $f(x)$. \end{remark} \begin{remark} A slightly more general version of Theorem \ref{theorem1} will be given in Section \ref{nonconstant} (see also the remarks in Section \ref{final}). \end{remark}

-Let us now give more details on the existence and uniqueness results which appeared prior to our work.
+Next we review the existence and uniqueness results which appeared prior to our work.
 Because of the very large literature we restrict ourselves to works which encompass the model case \eqref{model} (the reader may consult the references in the papers quoted below for various related problems).

+We begin with references concerning Theorem \ref{theoexist}.
+A weaker version of this result appeared already in Kazdan and Kramer \cite{KaKr}, where equations in non-divergence form are studied.
+Later, in \cite{BoMuPu2, BoMuPu3}, Boccardo, Murat and Puel showed that the sub- and super-solution method applies to general divergence-form equations with quadratic growth in the gradient, and proved existence of bounded solutions of such equations under a hypothesis of strict coercivity in $u$, that is, $c_0(x)\le -\alpha_0<0$ in \eqref{model}.
+For results on strictly coercive equations we refer also to dall'Aglio, Giachetti and Puel \cite{DaGiPu}.
+Next, the equation \eqref{Generalf} in the weakly coercive case ($c_0\equiv 0$) was studied by Maderna, Pagani and Salsa \cite{MaPaSa}, and Ferone and Murat \cite{FeMu1, FeMu2}.
+In that case it turns out that existence can be proved only under a smallness hypothesis on the source term $f$, as in \eqref{H1}.
+Theorem \ref{theoexist} reduces to these results when $c_0=0$, and extends them to non-coercive zero-order terms.